AdaCore/training_labs_solar_system/doc/adv_170_multiple_inheritance.rst

     Class diagram for Q.1 and Q.2

-Create a hierarchy of interfaces as follow
+Create a hierarchy of interfaces as follows

 * :code:`Orbit_Ref_I` as an interface implementing :code:`Get_X` and
   :code:`Get_Y` (can be used as an orbit reference)